-Nearest Theatre: Theatre Royal Haymarket
+Nearest Theatre: Victoria Palace Theatre

-What: Pre-Theatre In Victoria
+Pre-Theatre In Victoria

-Why: Planning to see Hamilton or Wicked?
+Planning to see Hamilton or Wicked?
 Start out in Eccleston Yard with Jones Family Kitchen.
 Make no mistake, these guys know steak.
 Located close to Victoria Station and within walking distance of the Victoria theatres.
 The pre-theatre menu starts at 16:00 and is ideal for the Apollo, Curzon, Royal Court, Other Palace (St James) and Victoria Palace Theatres.

-Monday to Saturday from 4pm until 6:15pm
+Available Monday to Saturday 4pm until 6:15pm

-Nearest theatre: Apollo
+Nearest Theatre: Apollo